 Care Package Math

 Cover the bulletin board with plain paper and hang page protectors filled with store and grocery ads from hooks or tacks on the board.
 Give students the task of creating “Care Packages” for a local homeless shelter, servicemen and women overseas, or victims of a natural disaster.
 Allow them to include whatever they would like in the packages, but the value of all of the items should not go above a certain limit (you can adjust it to $10, $15, $25, etc. depending on what makes sense for your students’ abilities).
 They must then create a “Care Package Proposal” that includes a list of what to include in the care package, the price, and the justification for items.
 For example, is a frozen turkey appropriate to ship to someone overseas or would it make more sense to send powdered drinks or energy bars.
-If you have mutiple copies of the ads, let students cut out their care package items and attach them to their “Care Package Proposals.”
+If you have multiple copies of the ads, let students cut out their care package items and attach them to their “Care Package Proposals.”

 Pay It Forward